When we have chronic illness, our minds are quickly programmed to think about all the things we can no longer do.

-Of course, we had a thunderstorm that afternoon so the crystal clear view wasn’t going to last, but it did for a little while and I enjoyed it every day.
+Of course, we had a series of thunderstorms in the following days, so the crystal clear view wasn’t going to last, but it did for a little while and I enjoyed it every day.

 So, back to the moral of my story.
 We can so often give ourselves the message, “I can’t do that”, because others have told us we can’t.

-Or perhaps we are afraid people won’t believe how sick we are if they see us trying to do things.
+Or perhaps we are afraid people won’t believe how sick we are, or how much pain we are in, if they see us trying to do things.

-I think that is perhaps the sadddest reason for us not to ask the question, “How can I do that?”
+I think this is perhaps the sadddest reason for us not to ask the question, “How can I do that?”

 If we allow others preconceived ideas of chronic illness, to stop us from attempting to do things we feel we are capable of doing, (despite the painful consequences), we are allowing them to take life away from us.

-We have a right to live, a right to test our limits, to achieve, to sound bright and bubbly if we want to.
+We have a right to live, a right to test our limits, to achieve, to sound bright and bubbly if we can.

 We have a right to choose to take off the cotton wool suit from time to time and test the waters.